 Additive manufacturing (3D printing) uses a layer-by-layer principle for manufacturing.
-This one-week course will provide insight into the opportunities of additive manufacturing technologies and 3D (bio)printing in biomedical applications.
+This one-week course will provide an insight into the opportunities of additive manufacturing technologies and 3D (bio)printing in biomedical applications.
 It will deliver the basics of 3D printing, including hands-on workshops with 3D printers, in which the students will interact with experts demonstrating the working principles and applications of multiple bioprinting technologies.
 Combined with lectures from renowned experts in the field of Biofabrication, the course will also yield insight into the challenges encountered when translating 3D printing towards biomedical applications.

-In July 2022 the ninth 3D Printing & Biofabrication summer course will be organised in Utrecht.
+In July 2023, the eleventh 3D Printing & Biofabrication summer course will be organised in Utrecht.
 This one-week course will provide insight in the opportunities of additive manufacturing technologies and 3D printing in biomedical applications.
 It will provide the basics of 3D printing, including hands-on workshosp at the bioprinting facility to interact with experts and learn how multiple printing technologies work and are applied in the biomedical field.
-In addition, it will also provide insight in the challenges encountered when translating 3D printing to biofabrication.
+In addition, it will also provide an insight into the challenges encountered when translating 3D printing to biofabrication.

 Additive manufacturing (3D printing) uses a layer-by-layer principle for creating physical objects starting from 3D computer designs.
 The success of the field of additive manufacturing will be extended to produce biological tissues, to address the many health challenges facing an increasingly aging population.
 Biofabrication could thus be used to repair tissues damaged by trauma, disease or cancer, while many diagnostic applications and pharmaceutical (screening) systems could also benefit from this developing technology.